Showing posts sorted by relevance for query our glory. Sort by date Show all posts

 1. God made us like Himself.
 It is His image in us that He values.
 Or it may be more accurate to say he values us because we are in his image.

 But why does God value his image in us?
-What is it about His image He finds so attractive and appealing even though we are so broken, often ugly, full of doubts and distrust of Him? (...or maybe in part indirectly because of these - i.e. because of the humility our failures and struggles help develop in us).
+What is it about His image He finds so attractive and appealing, even though we are so broken, often ugly, full of doubts and distrust of Him? (...or maybe in part indirectly because of these - i.e., because of the humility our failures and struggles help develop in us.
+Plus what normal fathers care isn't more heightened when his child is in more distress, not less).

 Christ also being in the image of God may be an important first clue to our value and humility.
 Let's take a closer look.